hessam-kk/OCR-Wrapper/README.md

 ## Notes

 - Model is cached locally after first download (~1.3GB); the tool checks the cache and asks before downloading
+- pdf-inspector is instant (<1s) but only handles text-based PDFs — scanned pages need the `bina` engine
 - 150 DPI is default for PDF rendering; raise for better accuracy, lower for speed
 - Expect minutes/page on low-end GPUs; ~10-30s/page on a proper GPU
 - `torch.cuda.empty_cache()` runs every 10 pages for low-VRAM GPUs